- 1 How Many Years Back Can IRS Audit You?

 How Many Years Back Can IRS Audit You?

 How Far Back Can the IRS Audit You?
 A common question we receive is, “How far back can the IRS audit you?”
 The answer depends on the facts of your case.
-Tax audits can be for either 3-years, 6-years or forever, but it depends on the facts of your case.
+Tax audits can be for either 3-years, 6-years, or forever, but it depends on the facts of your case.
+The typical audit statute is for 3 years.
+In some circumstances such as foreign income or substantial underreporting, the IRS can audit you for 6 years.
+When the matter involves an unfiled tax return or civil tax fraud, the IRS can audit you, indefinitely.
+In other words, under the latter two scenarios, the statute of limitations would not expire.

 In reality, not all audits are bad, and some even result in a NC (No Change) or a refund because the IRS made a mistake.